My Personal Struggles with Finances

 “Sometimes it takes a painful situation to make us change our ways.” ~ Proverbs 20:30 (GNT)

 Maybe you can relate.
 Maybe you have similar problems with your finances.
-If so, come join me at Chase Oaks FPU class starting this March.
-Look for the tall guy with glasses.
+If so, come join us at Chase Oaks Financial Peace University starting this September.

 I would wear the free t-shirt I got all those years ago for signing up for a credit card—if I still had it.
 However, that shirt is long gone.

-If you are struggling to find freedom in your finances, join us by checking out Financial Peace University and registering today!
+If you are struggling to find freedom in your finances, register for Financial Peace University today!